Air Conditioner Repair Checklist

 If you have a smart thermostat, including ones produced by Nest, Ecobee, Lux, Honeywell or Bosch, go to the manufacturer’s website for help.
 If you still can’t get it to work, contact us at 308-321-4703 for support.

 Your air conditioner probably has a shut-down device by its outside unit.
 This device is typically in a metal box attached to your residence.
-If your AC has recently been fixed, the lever may have accidentally been placed in the “off” position.
+If your AC has recently been fixed, the lever may have accidentally been turned off.

 Overflowing Condensate Drain Pan